pypa/packaging.python.org/source/specifications/source-distribution-format.rst

 There is also the legacy source distribution format, implicitly defined by the behaviour of ``distutils`` module in the standard library, when executing ``setup.py sdist``.
-This document does not attempt to standardise this format, except to note that if a legacy sdist contains a ``PKG-INFO`` file holding metadata version 2.2 or later, that sdist MUST follow the rules for sdists defined by the metadata specification.
+This document does not attempt to standardise this format, except to note that if a legacy source distribution contains a ``PKG-INFO`` file holding metadata version 2.2 or later, then it MUST follow the rules applicable to source distributions defined in the metadata specification.

 Source distributions are also known as *sdists* for short.